 In addition to being data-driven, PR goals must be established through the filter of the school’s stated mission, values, and current priorities.
 Keeping PR goals aligned with the school’s top priorities ensures that work and effort actually supports the desired outcome of making meaningful connections with stakeholders.

-Intentional PR Strategies
+5. Intentional Strategies

 Public Relations strategies are numerous, and vary based on physical and human resources.
 An assessment of the school’s current PR assets should be conducted, as well as an evaluation of the effectiveness and return of those assets, before initiating additional investments.
 For example, evaluate the impact of the school’s current website and social media footprint prior to contracting a social media firm.